throughput-ec/ThesisIsCode/git/01_VersionControl.md

 Version Control refers to a class of systems responsible for monitoring changes to objects on your computer.
 These can be documents, software or images.
 Working with Version Control means that you can recover files or re-use specific file changes if you accidentally destroy a file or lose it.

+At the heart of most modern version control is `git`. `git` is the "language" we use to communicate with GitHub.
+Although `git` is mostly used for code, it can be used to manage any other type of file, such as Word documents.
+Think of it as a filing system for every draft of a document.

-The most common version control system (`git`) treats each individual line in a document as an individual element.
-When any single line is changed, `git` keeps track of the file, the line or lines that were changed, and what the new version of that line looks like.
+`git` treats each line in a document as an individual element.
+When any line is changed, `git` keeps track of the file, the line or lines that were changed, and what the new version of that line looks like.
 In general this is represented as _insertions_ and _deletions_.

 ## An Example of Changes